ponyfoo/articles/words/2014-05-20_taunus-micro-isomorphic-mvc-framework.md

 }];
 ```

 The above might look fine for two routes, but imagine maintaining that by hand?
 It's pointless!
 You already have a routes module, the one you used on the server.
 Surely you can build a small script that turns your server-side routes into these client-side routes in a heartbeat!
 That's what I did!

+## Taunus On The Command-Line

 Taunus comes with a small CLI interface that can compile your routes.
 Without any options, the program will print a client-side routing module to standard out.

 ```shell
 taunus